Maikel Garcia Player Props: Royals vs. Phillies

-The Kansas City Royals, including Maikel Garcia and his .475 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starter Cristopher Sanchez and the Philadelphia Phillies at Citizens Bank Park, Saturday at 6:05 PM ET.
+Maikel Garcia -- hitting .293 with two doubles, a triple, two walks and eight RBI in his past 10 games -- will be in action for the Kansas City Royals versus the Philadelphia Phillies, with Taijuan Walker on the mound, on August 6 at 1:35 PM ET.

-In his most recent game he had a one-hit showing (1-for-5) against the Phillies.
+He had a one-hit showing in his previous game (1-for-5) against the Phillies.

 Maikel Garcia Game Info & Props vs. the Phillies